abdallahsoliman00/EMG_Signal_Processing/README.md

 # EMG_Signal_Processing

-Repository containing the code used to do signal processing on EMG sgnals.
-This code was used for my dissertation project.
+This repository containis the code used to do signal processing with EMG sgnals.

+This code was created and used for my dissertation project.